xitop/edzed/docs/index.rst

 Edzed
 =====

 Welcome to edzed's documentation.
 The intended audience are Python developers.
-Edzed is a Python library for building small automated systems.
+Edzed is a Python library for building small automated systems, i.e. systems that control outputs according to input values, system’s internal state, date and time.
 It is free and open-source.

 The package contains: